 Those users with mobility issues may want to consider how accessible the screens are when getting in and out of the bath.

 A small-sized bath may be able to manage with a small bath screen, while a larger and longer-sized bath will benefit from wider screen sizes.
 Ultimately, you'll need to make sure that there’s enough room for people to get in and out of the bath when using the bath screen.

 For peace of mind, bath screens should be made using toughened safety glass.
 At The Bathroom Showroom, our bath screens use toughened safety glass which ranges from 6mm to 8mm in thickness.
 Though you may find some bath screens as thin as 3mm, we recommend selecting a thicker dimension that is higher in quality for ongoing safety.
-Many bath screens boast an easy clean coating, as well as chrome antibacterial, treated profiles, making them cleaner and healthier long-term.
+Many bath screens boast an easy clean coating, as well as chrome antibacterial, and treated profiles, making them cleaner and healthier long-term.

-Fixed Bath Screen
+Fixed Bath Screens

-Swing Bath Screen
+Swing Bath Screens

 A swing bath screen works as a door that can be opened and closed to divide the bath while working hard to keep water off the floor.
 Swing bath screens benefit from a pivot in their design, meaning you can enter and exit like a shower cubicle.
 However, this does mean they are more suited to those larger bathrooms because of this swinging door type.

-Folding Bath Screen
+Folding Bath Screens

-Sliding Bath Screen
+Sliding Bath Screens

-Single Panel Bath Screen
+Single Panel Bath Screens

-Double Panel Bath Screen
+Double Panel Bath Screens